junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean leans in, kissing the cold stone of Cas on the forehead, and he says with a small smile, "Goodbye, Cas."

-A breath.
-A step.
+Take a breath.

+Take a step.

 He topples over the edge.

 For a horrifying second, there is only silence.
-Then, screams from below, screeches of Cars braking and swerving, horns blaring.
+Then, screams from below, screeches of cars braking and swerving, horns blaring.

 Amy covers her mouth, eyes shut in unbearable horror.
 Rory pulls her into his embrace.

 "Oh God!"
 River yells breathlessly.

 The stone statue of Cas cracks before their eyes, starting from the chest where the heart is.
 The crack extends over his body and his wings.
-And with an explosion sound, the statue that forms Cas breaks apart into rocks.
+And with an explosion sound, the statue that forms Cas breaks apart into fragments.

-That is when lightning flashes through the air, surges of energy pulsing around the place, light glowing blindingly brighter, the whole building starts shaking.
+That is when lightning flashes through the air, surges of energy pulsing around the place, light glowing blindingly bright, the whole building starts shaking.

 "What's happening?"
 River shouts over the sound of electricity cracking.